 For queries about the MRes/PhD Programme that are not addressed on our web pages, please contact the MRes/PhD Administrator, Susan Moffat email@example.com

-Frequently Asked Questions about the UCL Management Science and Innovation MRes/PhD Programme
+Frequently Asked Questions about the UCL School of Management MRes/PhD Programme

 How long is the Programme?
 Can I enrol on a part-time basis?

-The UCL Management Science and Innovation PhD degree consists of four or five years of full-time study, starting with one year of courses registered as MRes.
+The UCL School of Management PhD degree consists of four or five years of full-time study, starting with one year of courses registered as MRes.
 We normally do not offer any part-time study options.

 What is the MRes and is it a stand-alone course?